 In May 2016, the Company entered into an agreement with a contract manufacturing organization to provide drug product materials.
-As of December 31, 2016 and September 30, 2017 (unaudited), the Company had committed to non-cancelable minimum purchase commitments totaling \$0.5 million and \$0.8 million, respectively, over the following 12 months.
+As of December 31, 2017, the Company had committed to non-cancelable minimum purchase commitments totaling \$0.2 million over the following 12 months.